Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Discussion

-We refer to this coupled process as the \textbf{sea breeze–cold pool–land breeze interference} (Figures \ref{fig:clim.Hov.coast}, \ref{fig:Hov.PR-GPM_C1_SST}, and \ref{fig:cross.LBP}), and we summarize it in three steps: \begin{enumerate} \item \textbf{Convergence and cold pool amplification.} The onshore sea breeze meets the first mode rain band just as the flow reverses into a land breeze, focusing moisture, triggering stronger cold-pool formation, and sustaining localized rainfall for hours.
+Behind the sea-breeze head, colder air becomes trapped within the boundary layer over land during the afternoon and cools further after sunset, contributing to the 100 km shift between the first and second convective modes.
+Sea and land breezes also interact across both space and time, often through precipitation-driven cold pools that link their circulations.
+We refer to this coupled process as the \textbf{sea breeze–cold pool–land breeze interference} (Figures \ref{fig:clim.Hov.coast}, \ref{fig:Hov.PR-GPM_C1_SST}, and \ref{fig:cross.LBP}, as illustrated in Figure \ref{fig:moistBL.schematic}a-c, see Section \ref{definitions} for definitions), and we summarize it in three steps: \begin{enumerate} \item \textbf{Convergence and cold pool amplification.} The onshore sea breeze meets the first mode rain band just as the flow reverses into a land breeze, focusing moisture, triggering stronger cold-pool formation, and sustaining localized rainfall for hours.

-\item \textbf{Boundary layer trapping and jump.} The sea breeze traps cold air halfway to the coast before meeting propagating convection, stabilizing the boundary layer and halting the onshore advance of the first mode; hence the $\sim$100 km jump.
+\item \textbf{Boundary layer trapping and jump.} The sea breeze traps cold air from the coast inland before meeting propagating convection, stabilizing the boundary layer and halting the coastward advance of the first mode; hence the $\sim$100 km jump.
+The lack of precipitation there, combined with evaporation driven by low-level winds throughout the diurnal cycle (Figure \ref{fig:Hov.Ywind.surface}), may further dry the near-coastal area, serving as a local feedback.

-\item \textbf{Merging.} Cold pools formed at that convergence quickly merge into the emerging land breeze but, lacking sufficient surface heating, cannot regain buoyancy, limiting new convective initiation ahead of the front.
+\item \textbf{Merging.} Cold pools generated at the convergence zone quickly merge with the developing land breeze; however, due to insufficient surface heating, they are unable to regain buoyancy, thus suppressing the initiation of new convection ahead of the front until it reaches the coast.

 \end{enumerate}